Scotland at a Crossroads - Bella Caledonia Column March 2019

 Despite its marginal position on the northern edges of Europe, it could be argued that one version of Scotland has always been more ‘European’ in terms of character, outlook and its claims to a shared heritage.
 This Scotland has Celtic connections through the Gàidhealtachd with Ireland, France and Galicia; Nordic connections across the Northern Isles, strong historical links with Poland and the Auld Alliance with France.
-Conversely, the United Kingdom of Great Britain has been far more concerned with Empire, triumphant superiority and its imperial ideology of conquest.
+Conversely, Great Britain has been far more concerned with Empire, triumphant superiority and its imperial ideology of conquest.
 Of course, there are multiple Scotlands and multiple Britains and multiple ideologies within these categories, and it is very difficult to untangle Scotland from its role in the UK’s colonial legacy.
-In some ways, Brexit has brought what was in the dark into the light, which may yet provide an opportunity to confront and process our difficult heritages and histories.
+In many ways, Brexit has brought what was in the dark into the light, which may yet provide an opportunity to confront and process our difficult heritages and histories.

 When it comes to current government policy, there is a huge difference between Scotland and and England.
 An example of this is the SNP’s use of the term ‘New Scots,’ a deliberate move away from the use of ‘Scottish’ as an ethnic category and an attempt to integrate diverse communities into the idea of a welcoming, inclusive nation.
 Some may say that this narrative serves the government’s agenda of asserting political difference at a time of constitutional uncertainty.
 It is certainly a means to affirm a shared European outlook in contrast to the Euroscepticism and anglo-centrism of the UK government.
 The question is whether the policy in Scotland reflects and prefigures attitudes and realities on the ground.